mitchbaum/Rise-and-Grind-iOS-App/README.md

 - Login or create an account to store your workouts and access them on any iOS device
 - Categorize exercises by muscle group
 - Last modified label
+- Red exercises mean the exercise needs to be updated (time to increase the weight)
+- Blue exercises mean the exercise is current and does not need to be updated yet
 - Easily see sets, weights, and reps from home page for each exercise
 - Customize the order of exercises within the workout
 - Display weights used in LBS or KG